-No matter how much they complain about shrinking legroom and growing fees, the average U.S. flyer will probably pick a major domestic carrier over an airline from abroad.
-That’s a mistake.
-SkyTrax’s annual airline ratings released last month made one thing crystal clear: U.S. airlines fall far, far short of their foreign competition.
-The highest-ranked domestic carrier was Delta, way down at #37.
+No matter how much they complain about less legroom and growing fees, the typical U.S. flyer will probably pick a major domestic carrier over an airline from abroad.

-So while it may be comfortable to stick with Delta or United Airlines for your trip abroad, you might be missing out on a far better experience with foreign airlines you haven’t flown before.
+So while it may be comfortable to stick with American, Delta, or United Airlines for your trip abroad, you could be missing out on a much better experience with a foreign airline you haven’t flown before.
 And that’s true whether you’re in economy or at the front of the plane.

 The Rest of the World Does it Better